EU Licensed4.8/5

 Why Ozempic and Metformin Are Combined

-NICE NG 28 recommends metformin as first-line pharmacotherapy for type 2 diabetes.
+NICE NG 28 recommends metformin as the first medicine for type 2 diabetes.
+Sometimes metformin on its own does not control blood sugar well enough.

-When metformin alone does not achieve adequate glycaemic control (typically defined as HbA1c above 58 mmol/mol after 3 to 6 months), a second agent is added.
+This usually means an HbA1c above 58 mmol/mol after 3 to 6 months.
+At that point, a second medicine is added.

-Because metformin and semaglutide target different pathways, their glycaemic effects are additive.
-SUSTAIN 2 demonstrated that semaglutide 1 mg added to metformin reduced HbA1c by 16 mmol/mol (1.
+Metformin and semaglutide target different pathways.
+So their effects on blood sugar add up.
+In the SUSTAIN 2 trial, semaglutide 1 mg added to metformin lowered HbA1c by 16 mmol/mol (1.6%).

 Clinical Trial Evidence for This Combination

-Several SUSTAIN programme trials specifically evaluated semaglutide in patients already taking metformin, providing robust evidence for this combination.
+Several SUSTAIN trials tested semaglutide in patients already taking metformin.
+This gives us strong evidence for the combination.

 SUSTAIN 2 (semaglutide vs sitagliptin, both added to metformin):